 Crimes for disorderly conduct do not necessarily have to involve intoxication from alcohol or impairment from drugs.

 In some cases, being naked in public can be considered disorderly conduct.
 Examples of this type of disorderly conduct might include:

 - walking around naked or with sexual organs exposed (although not involving any lewd or lascivious purpose);

-- the act of urinating in a public parking lot or another public place;
+- urinating in a public parking lot or another public place; or

-- sunbathing naked on the beach not designated as a nude beach.
+- sunbathing naked on a beach not designated as a nude beach.

 In Moffett v.
 State, 340 So.2d 1155 (Fla.1977), for example, the state supreme court affirmed the convictions of two women under section 877.03 for topless sunbathing on a public beach.
 The courts have also noted that the act of urinating in a public parking lot could constitute disorderly conduct.

 Being naked in public with a lewd or lascivious intent to expose or exhibit a sexual organ constitutes the crime of indecent exposure under Section 800.003 (often called lewd and lascivious exposure).